© Everyman Media

 Material developments within the Company are disseminated through stock exchange regulatory news service (“RNS”) announcements and regular updates of the Company website where details of the Company’s cinema estate are updated regularly.
 The Executive Directors are the primary liaison for shareholders.
 The Company also presents to its institutional shareholders following the full year and interim results.
 The main purpose of such meetings is to enhance investors’ understanding of the Company’s strategy and how that strategy is being implemented, as well as to hear views and expectations from shareholders.
 The views of the shareholders expressed during these meetings are reported to the Board, ensuring that all members of the Board are fully aware of the thoughts and opinions of major shareholders.

-The Board views the Annual General Meeting as an important forum for communication between the Company and its shareholders and encourages shareholders to express their views on the Company’s business activities and performance.
+The Board views the Annual General Meeting (AGM) as an important forum for communication between the Company and its shareholders and encourages shareholders to express their views on the Company’s business activities and performance.
 The Company will continue to publish the voting results of General Meetings on its website.

 Where a significant proportion of votes have been cast against a resolution, the Board may at its complete discretion provide an explanation of what action it intends to take, if any, to understand the reasons behind the vote result and where appropriate, any different action it has taken, or will take, as a result of the vote.